 8. Organise your social life

-Smart phone to the rescue again!
-In one little device you have a calendar, a research tool and the means to send text messages or emails.
+Phone to the rescue again!
+In one little device you have a calendar, a research tool and the means to send text messages or emails or even have a face-to-face video chat with a bestie.
 Why not take some time while feeding your baby to plan out what you’re going to do for the rest of the week?

 9. Correspondence and emails